anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

    Basic Profile Host Configuration (example and simplified)

-Let us refer to the data traffic networking configuration of :numref:`Basic Profile Host Configuration` to be part of the hp-B1-a and hp-B4-a host profiles and this requires the configurations as Table `Configuration of Basic Flavor Capabilities`_.
+Let us refer to the data traffic networking configuration depicted in the figure above to be part of the hp-B1-a and hp-B4-a host profiles and this requires the configurations as Table `Configuration of Basic Flavor Capabilities`_.